albtad01/FK-Equation_NeuroDisease/README.md

 ## Scripts

 The folder `scripts/` contains:
-- `compile_run_sim.sh`, `run_sim.sh` — batch scripts used for scalability runs.
+- `compile_run_sim.sh`, `run_sim.sh` — batch scripts used for scalability runs on MeluXina.
-- Several job files for different process counts.
+- `CMakeLists.txt` configuration file for MeluXina supercomputer.
 - `scalability.py` — script to generate the strong-scaling and memory plots used in the report.

 ---